polyaxon/polyaxon/docs/resources/known-issues.md

 ### Update rabbitmq chart and support using external/managed rabbitmq instance

 Polyaxon has a new up-to-date version of the stable rabbitmq-ha chart, and it supports using an external managed rabbitmq instance -> fixed.

+### Allow to specify a service account for jobs/experiments

+[Github #447](https://github.com/polyaxon/polyaxon/issues/447) The env section will allow to pass in a custom SA, as well as a config to override default SA for experiments/jobs/builds/...
+A documentation ref will be published with the minimum RBAC access required -> Fixed